View All 1838 Classic Head Quarter Eagle

 Description

 The 1838 Classic Head Quarter Eagle is a Gold Quarter Eagle produced at the Philadelphia Mint as part of the Classic Head Quarter Eagles 1834-1839 series.
-With a mintage of 47,030, this is a scarce issue.
-The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
-Designed by William Kneass.
+With a mintage of 47,030, this is a scarce issue — the higher-mintage of the two mint variants, representing 86% of production.
+The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
+The 1838-C is one of the first coins struck at the new Charlotte Mint — a milestone in Southern branch mint coinage.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $947 to $15K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 4.18 grams, 18.2 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7696.
-The Classic Head Quarter Eagle was introduced in 1834 after the gold content of U.S. A short series spanning 1834-1839 that bridges the gap between early and mid-19th century gold coinage.
-The Charlotte (C) and Dahlonega (D) mintmark issues of 1838-1839 are the first Southern branch mint gold coins.

 External References